 Gaited horses vs Non-Gaited Horses

-It’s often said riders of gaited horses argue, that because of the speed of their horses, they get to see far more of the scenery and cover a greater distance.
+It’s often said by riders of gaited horses, that because of the speed of their horses, they get to see far more of the scenery and cover a greater distance.
 People who ride non-gaited horses, on the other hand, will say that gaited riders go too fast to enjoy the scenery!

 Height: No taller than 17hh (68 inches) but generally between 14hh (56 inches) and 16hh (64 inches)